mbejger/TDFstat/docs/input_data.md

 % cat 2d_0.25/001/H1/starting_date
 1.1260846080e+09
 ```

+With this structure the root directory `xdat_O3_C01` is passed to the search code
+as parameter `indir`.

 An example for two LIGO detectors H1 and L1, and data frame segments $nnn=001-008$ with pure Gaussian noise 2-day time segments with sampling time equal to 2s for a fiducial narrow band number $bbbb=1234$ (`xdatc_nnn_1234.bin`) coresponding the the band frequency $fpo=308.859375$ is [available here](https://polgraw.camk.edu.pl/H1L1_2d_0.25.tar.gz).